The Department of Truth: Plot summary

 Martin Barker, the leader of Black Hat, attempts to recruit Turner by revealing Star-Faced Man is still active and that Oswald has intentionally kept that information from him.
 Oswald introduces Turner to Hawk Harrison, another of the DOT's special agents, who has been involved in manipulating reality for the USA.
 Hawkins reveals he created the plan to link Turner's childhood nightmares to the Satanic Panic and coached young Turner's accusations in support of the DOT's larger operations.

 Turner learns the DOT's origins trace back to beliefs recorded by Pope Sylvester II in 1000 A.D., which were later obtained by Adolf Hitler and his Nazi regime and almost changed the outcome of World War II.
 When the war ended in 1945, U.S. forces and Russian soldiers both took pieces of the information back to their home countries.
-President Truman convened a group of advisors to address the information, including filmmaker Frank Capra.
-Capra was charged with creating international popularity for the American way of life, including faking the moon landing with aid from Stanley Kubrick under the orders of President Nixon.
+President Truman convened a group of advisors to examine the information, including filmmaker Frank Capra.
+Capra was charged with generating international popularity for the American way of life, including faking the moon landing with aid from Stanley Kubrick under the orders of President Nixon.

 Oswald reveals he was recruited in 1959 and sent undercover to Russia to learn the operations of the Soviet Union's DOT counterpart, the Ministry of Lies.
 After Oswald's apparent killing in 1963, he was secretly brought to the DOT's headquarters and charged with taking over operations.
 Assisted by young UFO theorist Doc Hynes, and later by a young Hawk Harrison, he learns that religious fanatics L. Ron Hubbard and Aleister Crowley performed a ritual to summon the Woman in Red, a psychic manifestation that can control reality and bring about the end of the world.